 Zebra-striped plants need bright, indirect light and a humid environment.
 Keep their soil wet without overwatering.

 Although the name suggests otherwise, this plant is not a cactus but a succulent.
 Remember that cacti belong to the succulent family.
 A part of the larger group known as succulents.
 Not all succulents are cacti, and not all cacti are succulents.

 4. Panda Plant

-This plant’s leaves also feature speckled edges that look fantastic against their leathery surfaces.
-The Panda plant is an excellent terrarium succulent since it thrives in partial shade, requires little water, and only grows to reach 50 cm tall.
+This plant’s leaves also feature speckled edges that look fantastic against leathery surfaces.
+The Panda plant is an excellent succulent terrarium since it thrives in partial shade.
+Requiring a little water and only grows to reach 50 cm tall.

 6. Angel’s Wings (Bunny Ears)

 Bunny Ears, also called angel’s wings, is a succulent that would be perfect in a desert terrarium.
 Bunny ears are a stunning succulent that is easy to grow.
 These plants have thick pads with short, furry bristles, called glochids.
 It usually grows in pairs like rabbit ears.
 The species blooms in dry, low-humidity climates as long as enough sunlight is available.